 Olives are an excellent side dish for humans because of their low carbs and high healthy fats .

 My recommendation is if you, after giving your furry friend an olive as a treat, recognize the one or other symptom, rush to the vet.

 Please, do not forget to take out the olive seed to avoid your cat choking on it.

 Thank you for reading the article!
-I hope I have achieved my goal to answer the question "can cats eat olives" to your satisfaction.
-If you still have any questions, ideas, or want to share your cat story, please write it in the box below.
+I hope I have achieved my goal answering the question "Can Cats Eat Olives?" to your satisfaction.
+If you still have any questions, ideas or want to share your cat story, please write it in the box below.